big-unibo/llm4dfm-develop/README.md

 merged_df = collect_csvs(root_directory, include_dir=include)
 ```

+#### Aggregate-times

+The script can be configured with these settings:
+- `root` -- directory path where the recursive search for csv files starts, if not given `results` folder is used

+Usage example:

+`python aggregate_times.py --root ../../results/`

+As result, a file in root directory `{root}/aggregate_times.pdf` is created, containing boxplot graph aggregating times on y-axis and model, f1 measure on average for nodes and edges and the device used.

 #### Metrics

 The following parameters can be configured in `llm4dfm/resources/metrics-config.yml` file, under the `exercise` section.